jennceng/js-marathon-es6-modules/js-marathon.md

 #### Step 9 - Mount your rocket!

-To start off, let's add a property to the `Ship` constructor called `propulsion` which is set initially to `null`.
+To start off, let's add a property to the `Spaceship` class called `propulsion` which is set initially to `null`.

-We're going to write some cool functions on the `Ship` prototype to attach our rocket.
+We're going to write some cool functions on the `Spaceship` class to attach our rocket.

-Add another property to the `Ship` prototype called `mountPropulsion`, this is going to be a function that takes in an object and assigns it to the ship's `propulsion` property.
+Add another property to the `Spaceship` class called `mountPropulsion`, this is going to be a function that takes in an object and assigns it to the spaceship's `propulsion` property.

 It should also print out that the propulsion mounted!

-Finish by passing in our `rocket` to the `launchpad` function.
+Finish by passing in our `rocket` to the `launchpad` function by importing `Rocket.js` and assigning it to a rocket variable.
 In the `launchpad` function, mount the rocket to ourShip!

 #### Step 10 - Blast off!

 We've got all of our pieces together.
 Now we've got to blastoff!

-Let's add a `takeoff` function on the `ship` prototype that:
+Let's add a `takeoff` function on the `spaceship` class that:
 * `fire`s the propulsion drives.
 * If the engines successfully fire, print a really convincing takeoff noise.
 * If the engines fail to fire, print that takeoff was unsuccessful.